Ham Balls with Brown Sugar Ham Glaze

 Step 3: Make the Glaze

 In a small saucepan over low heat, combine the brown sugar, apple cider vinegar, and ground mustard.
-Stir until sugar is dissolved and glaze is smooth — about 3–4 minutes.
+Stir until sugar is dissolved and the glaze is smooth (about 3-4 minutes).
+While you finish rolling, keep the heat at the lowest.
+You want the glaze warm and pourable – not bubbling and thick.
+If it reduces too much, add a teaspoon of water and stir.

 Step 4: Glaze and Bake Covered